kristof-j-molnar/project_foxticket/CONTRIBUTING.md

 ## Pull Request guidelines

+- The name of the pull request should contain the code and the name of the corresponding ticket
 - From `feature_branch` to `development`: add two developers and PM as reviewers, 3 approves needed for merging
 - From `development` to `master`: this is managed by the PM